xwolf-wang/rabbitmq-autocluster/examples/compose_etcd2_haproxy/README.md

-This example shows how to create a static RabbitMQ cluster using:
+This example shows how to create a dynamic RabbitMQ cluster using:
-:

 1. [Docker compose](https://docs.docker.com/compose/)